-The Student Finance page of the government's website gives advice for BMus, BAMT and BACD UK/EU students on how to go about applying for a tuition fee loan, maintenance grant or loan.
+The Student Finance page of the government’s website gives advice for BMus, BAMT, BACD and BSc UK students on how to go about applying for a tuition fee loan, maintenance grant or loan.

 When applying, you will need the following codes:

-Please note that our ISP programmes are not eligible for Student Finance.
+Please note that our Music and Musical Theatre Foundation programmes are not eligible for Student Finance.

-The government has announced that Student Loans of up to £10,000 are available for Masters programmes for Sept 2016 entry.
+Student Loans for up to £11,836 are available for Masters programmes.
 Those loans have to be paid back after the end of your course, once you are earning over £21,000.
 You can find more information on the Student Loans Company website and check terms and eligibility.
-Applications will open at the end of June.

 There are alternative ways to fund your studies, including: